DrFrancescoRomano/car-insurance-claim-prediction/README.md

 - Model accuracy: **85.45%**
 - Area under ROC curve (AUC): **0.909**

+## Interactive Dashboard

+In addition to the predictive model, I developed an interactive dashboard to provide insightful visualizations of the data.
+The dashboard is built using the `flexdashboard` package in R and displays key statistics and data visualizations to help insurance companies better understand the relationship between various features and insurance claims.

+### Features of the Dashboard:
+- **Visualizations**: Includes bar charts, scatter plots, and value boxes to display important metrics like mean income, credit score, and vehicle ownership.
+- **Data Table**: Displays a comprehensive view of the data, allowing users to filter and explore different variables.
+- **Interactive Tabs**: Users can navigate between different sections to explore data visualizations, summaries, and specific metrics related to the dataset.

+### How to Access the Dashboard:
+To view the interactive dashboard, open the `dashboard_carInsurance.html` file located in the repository.
+You can open the HTML file directly in any modern web browser to interact with the dashboard.

+## Repository Structure

+- `ModellingCarInsurance_.R`: Main R script used for data preprocessing, model training, and evaluation.
+- `dashboard_carInsurance.html`: Interactive dashboard for visualizing key metrics and data insights.
+- `README.md`: Project documentation.
+- `.gitignore`: Specifies files to ignore in the repository.
+- `car-insurance-claim-prediction.Rproj`: RStudio project file.

 ## Repository Structure

 - `ModellingCarInsurance_.R`: Main R script used for data preprocessing, model training, and evaluation.